crac-ksaw/leave-management/README.md

 # **Employee Leave Management System**

 ## **Project Description**
 The **Employee Leave Management System** is a web application designed to manage employee leave requests.
-The system provides:
+The system provides
 - Employees with the ability to submit leave requests.
 - Managers with the ability to view pending requests, approve, or reject them.